redhat-developer/vscode-extension-tester/docs/CustomTreeSection.md

 ![customTree](https://user-images.githubusercontent.com/4181232/65507524-6e7fa880-dece-11e9-93a5-e6ead75afc4e.png)

 The 'custom' tree section, usually contributed by extensions as TreeView.
-All The behaviour is defined by the general [[ViewSection]] class.
+All The behavior is defined by the general [[ViewSection]] class.

 #### Lookup

 ```typescript
 import { SideBarView, CustomTreeSection } from 'vscode-extension-tester';
 ...